 Get ready for the Christmas season with our clever tricks to simplify the holidays.
 Including crafty Christmas wrapping ideas, must-try ideas for hosting guests, and why-didn't-I-think-of-that Christmas shortcuts, our tips for the holiday season are guaranteed to make your life easier.View Slideshow

 Adorn your Christmas tree with beautiful handmade Christmas ornaments made by you and your loved ones.
 Hang our easy-to-make ornaments on your tree for generations to come, give them as gifts to friends, or use them to amp up your Christmas wrapping ideas.
-Make one of our beautiful handmade ornaments this Christmas.

 Make the Triangle Tree Ornament:

 Trace a triangular tree base onto medium-weight wood veneer paper; cut out.
-Punch holes in the tree shape using various-sizes hole punches.
+Punch holes in the tree shape using various-size hole punches.
 Glue the tree shape to a piece of felt; trim felt edges.
 Punch a hole in the top and thread string through to hang.

 Make the Scallop Tree Ornament: